jancernik/esp32-mqtt-demo/README.md

 `$ npm start`

 > Since the broker uses different ports to connect over HTTP and HTTPS, the broker URL is dependent on the environment.
-If you wish to change it, they are located inside `webpack.prod.js` and `webpack.dev.js`
+If you wish to change them, they are located inside `webpack.prod.js` and `webpack.dev.js`